fanartie/layla/README.md

 Because of CORS and CRSF protection, we can't call API through browser.
 Was attempting to use [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/), it works but not reliable due to usage constrain.

-Was considering to make a local backend, but it's not able for live demo, and is not easy for local tester to run 2 instances together.
+Was considering to make a local backend, but it's not able to live demo, and is not easy for local tester to run 2 instances together.
 Then, I decided to create a true cloud solution for this demo.

 >The backend